blinkletter/UsingGAMESS/docs/_sources/6_Benzene 2.md

 ## Visualization of Molecular Orbitals

 The molecular eigenvectors produced by the aug-cc-pCVTZ basis set included f-orbitals all the way out to the fifth energy shell.
 This huge number of interacting atomic orbitals gives more accurate results but it can complicate the images of molecular orbitals.
-The three bonding $\pi$-MOs and the first two antibonding MOs were fine , but the highest level antibonding $\pi$-MO ($\pi_6$) was mixed with higher level empty orbitals and did not have that “textbook” appearance.
+The three bonding $\pi$-MOs and the first two antibonding MOs were fine, but the highest level antibonding $\pi$-MO ($\pi_6$) was mixed with higher level empty orbitals and did not have that “textbook” appearance.
 I performed the energy calculation again using a minimal basis set (STO-3G) and had far fewer molecular orbitals to choose from.
 The $\pi$-MOs fit much better to the textbook idea.
 Am I sticking with a comfortable lie?
 Should I accept the truth?

 If you find it difficult to locate the higher level antibonding MOs in a sea of extra orbitals then try repeating the energy calculation with a smaller basis set.
 It will be less accurate but may give prettier pictures. {numref}`fig6_2C` presents the molecular orbitals produced from the two basis sets.
 Which do you prefer?